ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

 .. image:: /_static/customising_your_plot/t1000-with-shaded-coastines.png

-First, create a new `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon.
+First, create a new :ref:`Coastlines <mcoast_icon>` icon.
 You can right-click within the **Metview desktop** to obtain a context menu from where the option **Create new icon** is available (shortcut: CTRL-N).

 .. image:: /_static/customising_your_plot/desktop_context_menu_new_icon.png
 .. image:: /_static/customising_your_plot/new_icon_dialog.png

-This brings up a dialogue from where you can find the `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon; either double-click the icon, or drag it onto the desktop to create a new instance.
+This brings up a dialogue from where you can find the :ref:`Coastlines <mcoast_icon>` icon; either double-click the icon, or drag it onto the desktop to create a new instance.
 Close the dialogue.

 Edit the newly-created icon by either double-clicking on it or else right-click, **edit** (double-clicking an icon performs the edit action for most icon types).